mojaloop/documentation/docs/coa/README.md

 ![Scheme deducts sign-on bonus from liquidity of Participant A](./diagrams/9-1-withdraw_signup_bonus.png)

 #### Transfer The Participant Liquidity To The Scheme Deposit Account:
-At this point, the Participant A CR liquidity balance is `100` units, and it can be withdrawn from the Scheme.
+At this point, the Participant A CR liquidity balance is `100` units, and it can be withdrawn.
-![Transfer from Participant A Liquidity to Collateral](./diagrams/9-2-withdraw_a_liquidity_to_collateral.png) The Participant A liquidity and collateral balances are now `0` units.
+![Transfer from Participant A Liquidity to Collateral](./diagrams/9-2-withdraw_a_liquidity_to_collateral.png) The Participant A liquidity balance is now `0` units, and the Participant A CR collateral balance is `100` units.

-Participant A is able to withdraw the remaining `100` units of collateral at a bank that supports withdrawal from the Scheme.
+Participant A withdraws the remaining `100` units of collateral from a bank that supports withdrawal from the Scheme.

-![Transfer from Participant A Collateral to Deposit](./diagrams/9-3-withdraw_a_collateral_to_deposit.png)
+![Transfer from Participant A Collateral to Deposit](./diagrams/9-3-withdraw_a_collateral_to_deposit.png) The Participant A liquidity and collateral balances are now `0` units.

 ### Account Balances Statement